 Following a recent AYPF study tour on Deeper Learning, many participants wanted to know more about how states are using professional networks to scale deeper learning efforts.
-This webinar will highlight the work being done in three states: Kentucky, Arkansas, and Idaho.
+This webinar highlighted the work being done in three states: Kentucky, Arkansas, and Idaho.

 Kristina Catanese, Office of Continuous Improvement, Kentucky Department of Education, will share about the work in Kentucky.
 The Kentucky Innovation Lab Network invites districts to a year-long membership, and works each year with about 30 districts.
 These districts are supported through convenings and professional development.
 Listen out for the various formats they have experimented with, as well as new initiatives they are exploring, for example having administrator and teacher tracks during convenings, with these professionals leading activities for their peers.

 In Arkansas, Denise Airola, Director of Innovation for Education, University of Arkansas, and Crystal Beshears, Learning Design and Innovation Leader, Office of Innovation for Education, University of Arkansas, are working alongside the Arkansas Department of Education to support district networks.
 They will share about the work currently underway in NW Arkansas (including utilizing their Plan, Do, Act cycles of inquiry), how recent learning from a study tour to New Zealand is infusing their work, and ways they are making this work possible with limited funding.
 They emphasize the importance of using common language, and will highlight areas, such as rural schools, and skills, such as deep listening, that require greater attention.